otland/docs/running-your-first-ot-server/setup-webserver-linux.md

 sudo apt install vim -y && sudo vim /etc/nginx/sites-available/default
 ```

-Now sit straight up and read carefully on what we're going to do.
 I am going to give you a few options in the configuration.
 Underneath here you will find the default configuration file of nginx. ( I only took the part of the config file we are in need to use and left out all the comments which we do use in this tutorial )

 ## Changing the web-root